 Shivneri fort is around 95 kms from Pune and 155 kms from Mumbai.

 This first thing that you notice on the fort is the Ambar Khana!
-Ambar Khana means a number of rooms used to store grains that would be sufficient for years to come.
+Ambar Khana means several rooms used for storing grains.
+Most notably, stored grains would be sufficient for years to come.

 Next, there is an underground water tank, called “Ganga-Jamuna Tank”.
 In the view of experts, these tanks are around 2,000 years old and belong to the Satavaahan era.